 The American Express® Gold Card rewards you for every bite you take.

-Whether you enjoy dining out or cooking at home, you’ll earn four points per $1 spent at restaurants worldwide and on the first $25,000 you spend each year at U.S. supermarkets.
-You’ll also earn three points per $1 spent on flights booked directly with airlines or through Amex, and one point per $1 spent on all other purchases.
+Whether you enjoy dining out or cooking at home, you’ll earn four points per $1 spent at restaurants worldwide on the first $50,000 spent on purchases per year (then one point per $1) and on the first $25,000 you spend each year at U.S. supermarkets (then one point per $1).
+You’ll also earn three points per $1 spent on flights booked directly with airlines or through Amex, two points per $1 spent on prepaid hotels and other eligible bookings through Amex, and one point per $1 spent on all other purchases.

 Make sure you save room for dessert: The American Express® Gold Card features a 60,000-point welcome bonus after you spend $6,000 on purchases during the first 6 months after account opening.

-The $250 annual fee might seem like a big bite to swallow, but it’s partially offset by a couple of credits that you can use toward dining purchases: You’ll get $10 in monthly dining credits that can be used at select restaurants when you enroll.
-And if you add your card to your Uber account, you’ll get $10 in monthly Uber credits, which you can apply toward Uber Eats orders as well as Uber rides.
+The $325 annual fee might seem like a big bite to swallow, but it’s partially offset by a couple of credits that you can use toward dining purchases: You’ll get $10 in monthly dining credits that can be used at select restaurants when you enroll.
+And if you add your card to your Uber account, you’ll get $10 in monthly Uber credits, which you can apply toward Uber Eats orders as well as Uber rides by selecting your American Express card as the payment method.

 American Express® Green Card: Best for commuters